jamii/strucjure/README.md

 ;; Failed test (clojure.core/map? input6214) in pattern {:x #strucjure.pattern.Name{:name x, :pattern #strucjure.pattern.Any{}}, :y #strucjure.pattern.Name{:name y, :pattern #strucjure.pattern.Any{}}} on input (1 2 3 4)
 ```

+And the whole library is well under 500 loc.

 ## Concision

 Pattern matching tends to be far more concise than imperative style chains of boolean tests which we still use in clojure every day.